|

 lantern is pretty simple.
 Just make sure to have extra wicks

-on hand, maybe a spare globe and use clean fuel.
+on hand, maybe a spare globe and some clean fuel.
 You might

 look into a pre-1970's lantern as most made since then are